-- Is required by law to maintain the privacy of your PHI and to provide you with this Privacy Notice upon request. - Is required to abide by the terms of this Privacy Notice. - Reserves the right to change the terms of this Privacy Notice and to make the new Privacy Notice provisions effective for all of your PHI that it maintains. - Will not retaliate against you for making a complaint. - Must make a good faith effort to obtain from you an acknowledgement of receipt of this Notice. - Will post this Privacy Notice in its lobby and on the Practice's web site, if the Practice maintains a web site.
+- Is required by law to maintain the privacy of your PHI and to provide you with this Notice of Privacy Practices upon request. - Is required to abide by the terms of this Notice of Privacy Practices. - Reserves the right to change the terms of this Notice of Privacy Practices and to make the new Notice of Privacy Practices provisions effective for all of your PHI that it maintains. - Will not retaliate against you for making a complaint. - Must make a good faith effort to obtain from you an Acknowledgment of receipt of this Notice. - Will post this Notice of Privacy Practices in its lobby and on the Practice's web site, if the Practice maintains a Web site. - Will inform you in a timely manner, if there is a case of a breach of unsecured health information.